 Stammering through a play

 To Play a P-p-part is about a girl who stammers.
 Gitali desperately wants to take part in a play in school which is about Savitri and Satyavan.
 How will she make that happen?
-Most people in her class make fun of her but her teachers start to hope when she shows initiative and suggests a play, Children of a Lesser God, of her own accord.
+Most people in her class make fun of her but her teachers start to see a glimmer of hope when she shows initiative and suggests a play, Children of a Lesser God, of her own accord.
 It has a deaf and mute girl in its lead.
 Since she won’t have to open her mouth the stammering won’t be a problem.
 Clever, but there is one problem.
-The movie is a romance with intimate moments and not suitable for children.
-Comedic moments are done well and it so real you think it is all unfolding before your eyes.
+Comedic moments are done well and it’s so real that you think it is all unfolding before your eyes.
 Evading a problem isn’t going to make it go away.
 To deal with the truth you have to face it head on.
 These stories have a lesson or two for us world weary adults too.

 Who’s a bully?